NoroffFEU/development-platforms/src/content/docs/baas/Kuzzle/kuzzle-case-study.md

   Kuzzle’s real-time data capabilities are beneficial for tracking vehicles and assets.

 - **All use cases**
   Kuzzle offers robust backend solutions well-suited for applications requiring real-time tracking, monitoring, and data synchronization.
-For a comprehensive list of use cases, visit Kuzzle use cases.[Kuzzle use cases](https://kuzzle.io/use-case/)
+For a comprehensive list of use cases, see [Kuzzle use cases](https://kuzzle.io/use-case/).

 ### **High-Profile Use Cases: Kuzzle IoT in Action**